dmitriyhulpe/Posts/README.md

 # Fullstack React Application (Completed)

-This repository implies my react course where i developed posts application. it used the vast majority of react concepts.
+This repository implies my react course where i developed SPA application and it used the vast majority of react concepts.

 * Basic concepts were used
 * State managment